List of Memorial Cup champions: 1919 to 1971

+The host of the Memorial Cup predominately fell on Toronto, Ontario, and Winnipeg, Manitoba in earlier years, with additional sites in Montreal, Quebec, and Ottawa, Ontario among them being used.
+Toronto was used due to the dominance of the teams in its vicinity, but Winnipeg had the only arena capable of creating artificial ice between Toronto and Vancouver, British Columbia, and became the western site chosen by the CAHA to hold the tournament in its early years.
+Beginning in the post-World War II era, cities and towns of the competing teams began hosting the Memorial Cup, such as Brandon and Flin Flon, Manitoba, Regina, Saskatchewan and Quebec City, Quebec.

 The head-to-head competition for the Memorial Cup has changed formats several times.
 The CAHA moved to a best-of-three format in 1925 as the first team to win two games was declared the champion.
 In 1938, the series was increased to best-of-five, and to best-of-seven in 1943.
 There were two exceptions to these formats.
 The 1949 final between the Montreal Royals and the Brandon Wheat Kings required an eighth game after the third game ended in a tie.

-The first 36 Memorial Cups were generally held in either Toronto or Winnipeg, as the CAHA acknowledged budget constraints and travel costs in the world's second largest country.
-Starting in 1955, with better transportation infrastructure, the Cup was generally contested in the hometown of one of the finalists.

 The 1971 final between the Quebec Remparts and the Edmonton Oil Kings was nearly canceled outright in the wake of controversy surrounding the inclusion of the previously outlawed Western Canada Hockey League (WCHL) as the western league was allowed to use more over-age players and received a larger travel allowance from the CAHA.
 The differences were resolved, and an abbreviated best-of-three series was held in Quebec City.

 While the Memorial Cup was not intended to be a challenge trophy, a team has twice challenged the defending champion for the cup.
 After the Toronto Canoe Club defeated the Selkirk Fishermen in 1920, they were met with a challenge by the Fort William Beavers for the trophy.
 Toronto agreed, and easily defeated Fort William 11–1 in a single game playoff.
 The second challenge occurred a half-century later, in 1970.
 The WCHL's Flin Flon Bombers challenged the Montreal Junior Canadiens.
 Considered an outlaw league by the CAHA, WCHL teams were not permitted to participate in the Memorial Cup playoffs.
 The Junior Canadiens declined the challenge.

 TG = total goals, with the team scoring the most goals in two games winning the championship.
 From 1925 onward, the total represents the number of games won.